hudson-trading/corral/doc/05_reference.md

   a textual name describing an awaitable that implements `await_introspect()`; or a `std::type_info*` indicating the type of an awaitable that does not implement `await_introspect()`.
+  `ptr` holds the address of the coroutine frame or the awaitable.

+* `Awaitable<T> auto annotate(std::string annotation, Awaitable<T> auto&&)`
+  : Allows annotating the awaitable with a custom string to appear in the async task tree (see above).
+The tree will have an artificial node with a matching name, with the only child being the wrapped awaitable.

 ### Executor